verivital/nnv/code/nnv/examples/Submission/CAV2020_ImageStar/README.md

 3c.
 After opening the capsule through the above URL, one can view code, navigate existing reproduced results, etc.

-Prior executions of all results in this paper are available in Runs 7518355, 7502688, and 7438990.
+Prior executions of all results in this paper are available in `Runs 7518355, 7502688, and 7438990`.
 This process takes about 20 hours, including the time to build the Docker container, set up the tools, etc., which takes a few minutes for NNV.
 One can navigate the results from any prior execution, so e.g., one can view the tables and figures generated for this paper at:

 Run 7518355\logs (second half of VGG16 results and all VGG19 results)